 - Take a piece of plastic wrap and lay it out on a slightly damp counter top, so it covers an area bigger than 8″ x 16″.
-Sprinkle 2 Tbsp of sugar on the wrap.
-Lay ball of dough on top of that.
-Gently lay another piece of plastic wrap over the top of the dough.
-Pat the dough down into a rectangle shape.
+Sprinkle an additional 2 Tablespoons of sugar on the plastic wrap.
+Scrape the dough onto the plastic wrap.
+Gently lay another piece of plastic wrap over the top of the dough and pat the dough down into a rectangle shape.
 Lift and reposition the top plastic wrap whenever you need to.
 Roll the dough out (with the plastic wrap on top) to approximately 8″ x 16″.

 - Remove plastic wrap.
 Spread filling mixture evenly across dough’s surface.
 Leave 1 1/2″ along one long end without any filling, this is where your cinnamon rolls will be sealed.

 - Starting along the long end, use the bottom sheet of plastic wrap to lift the edge of the dough and roll it up, forming a long cylinder.
 Start with the edge that has filling on it, that will be the center of your finished rolls.

 - Using a long piece of dark coloured thread (light colours can be lost in the dough), cut the long “cinnamon bun log” into 8 pieces, about 1 1/2″ wide.
 You can do this by placing the thread underneath the roll, crossing it at the top, and pulling the threads so they cross each other, pulling it through the dough.
 This way, you won’t be squishing your dough down by cutting with a knife.
 Place cinnamon buns in the prepared pan, with cut side up.
 I like to place a sheet of plastic wrap over the top, and flatten buns down to about 1″ high.

 - Allow the cinnamon buns to rise in a warm, draft free place for about 30-40 minutes, or until nearly double in size.